 The word praise is in the Bible a lot.
 Praise is first found in the book of Genesis when Leah gives birth to Judah

-Genesis 29:35 -And she conceived again, and bare a son: and she said, Now will I praise the LORD: therefore she called his name Judah; and left bearing.
+Genesis 29:35 -And she conceived again, and bare a son: and she said, Now will I praise the LORD: therefore she called his name Judah, and left bearing.

 Judah actually is defined as he shall be praised.
 Judah is often described as the tribe of praise.
-Some writings suggest that Leah had knowledge that the Messiah would spring from the seed of Judah and that is why she praised God and why she named her fourth born son Praise.
+Some writings suggest that Leah had knowledge that the Messiah would spring from the seed of Judah and that is why she praised God and why she named her fourth-born son Praise.

-Praise is mentioned more in the Book of Psalms than anywhere because of course that book is kind of like one long praise to God.
+Praise is mentioned more in the Book of Psalms than anywhere because of course, that book is kind of like one long praise to God.
 The Hebrew name for this book is TEHILLIM, which simply means praises.
 The Psalms show us how we should praise our God with child-like faith and confidence in Him.
-Sometime we just have to repeat the same phrase over and over This verse reminds me of the simple song from the conference that has made me pay close attention to what is in my praise.
+Sometimes we just have to repeat the same phrase over and over This verse reminds me of the simple song from the conference that has made me pay close attention to what is in my praise.

 Psalm 47:6 - Sing praises to God, sing praises: sing praises unto our King, sing praises.

-In the book of Psalms the word praise is used mostly as a verb.
+In the book of Psalms, the word praise is used mostly as a verb.
 It shows action.
 It tells what the people did.
 They praised

-Psalm 44:8 - In God we boast all the day long, and praise thy name for ever.
+Psalm 44:8 - In God, we boast all the day long, and praise thy name forever.
 Selah.

 I decided the praise the song is referring to is the noun praise.
 My praise is a thing that is defined as an expression of my approval of something.
 What I do when I approve of this something can be nothing (if I choose to keep it inside) or it can be an action.
 This action can be praise, the verb.